alpaka-group/llama/documentation/pages/domains.rst

 Domains
 =======

-As mentioned in the section before, LLAMA distinguishes between the user and the datum domain.
+As mentioned in the section before, LLAMA distinguishes between the array and the datum domain.
 The most important difference is that the array domain is defined at *run time* whereas the datum domain is defined at *compile time*.
 This allows to make the problem size itself a run time value but leaves the compiler room to optimize the data access.

-.. _label-ud:
+.. _label-ad:

-User domain
+Array domain
 -----------

 The array domain is an :math:`N`-dimensional array with :math:`N` itself being a